spyder-ide/spyder-docs/doc/panes/debugging.rst

 .. image:: /images/debugging/debugging-libraries.webp
    :alt: Spyder's preferences, showing the Ignore Python libraries while debugging option

-If your code has variables with the same names as IPDB commands (e.g. ``b`` or ``step``), you can still refer to those variables as normal while debugging.
+If your code has variables with the same names as IPdb commands (e.g. ``b`` or ``step``), you can still refer to those variables as normal while debugging.
-To call the respective IPDB command, just add an exclamation point before it (e.g. ``!b`` or ``!step``).
+To call the respective IPdb command, just add an exclamation point before it (e.g. ``!b`` or ``!step``).

 .. image:: /images/debugging/debugging-commands.webp
-   :alt: Spyder's IPython Console, showing how to type IPDB commands with an exclamation mark
+   :alt: Spyder's IPython Console, showing how to type IPdb commands with an exclamation mark

 You can have Spyder automatically execute a custom snippet of code every time the debugger stops.
 For example, you can use this to set specific variables, or import commonly-used modules so they are always available while debugging.